-As children grow, they start to use multiple senses and other parts of the body, in addition to eyes and hands, to engage with their environment.
 Young toddlers start to explore their environments and take on tasks.
-And as they grow, they may repeat and lengthen the amount of time they spend on a particular task.
+And as they grow, they may repeat and lengthen the amount of time they spend on them.
 Worldwide, we see repetitive patterns in children's self-directed play — called behavioral schema — start to appear in their self-directed play, and often these patterns increase their focus.

-Young and developing brains are optimized to gain as much new information and have as many new experiences as possible.
 It is precisely as your kids are bouncing around that they are learning to focus.
-They need to move in and out of play, to discover their interests, and to experience dysregulation in order to increase their stamina, to learn how to self regulate, and to learn when and how to direct and shift their focus.
+They need to move in and out of play, to discover their interests, and to experience dysregulation in order to increase their stamina, to learn how to self-regulate, and to learn when and how to direct and shift their focus.

 How can we help?
 Here are 8 ways:

 Slow down.
 Enjoy an activity or even just a hang out with kids when you can be right here, right now.
 It doesn't have to happen all the time, and research tells us it's the quality of our time with our kids that matters more than the quantity.
 When you do really slow down, though, no matter what you are doing, your kids see you present and focused.
 Regina Pally, M.D., of the Center for Reflective Parenting, reminds us that “Children learn much more by imitation than they do by instruction.”
 If you model focus for your kids, you’ll teach them to focus as well.
 Plus, you’ll likely savor the time spent with kids all the more for being fully present.

 Always being in a hurry does not prevent death, neither does going slowly prevent living.— Igbo Proverb, Nigeria